 - Launch Google WiFi app and then, you will see easy-to-follow steps to set up your Wi-Fi network.

-For an Android device:
+For Android device:

 Google WiFi app is going to find your OnHub automatically after that; OnHub will send a setup code to your mobile device using an audio tone.
 You will now be connected to OnHub, you need to create your Wi-Fi network.
 Now, you should create a network name and password if prompted in the app and then, allow the app to complete the setup.
 Then, connect your devices to the newly connected Wi-Fi network.
 During setup, you will find that OnHub downloads and installs a software update, so wait until that happens.

-For an iOS device:
+For iOS device:

 Note down the setup name and code given on the OnHub’s base.
 Now, on your iOS device, leave the Google WiFi app when prompted and then, go to the iOS device’s Wi-Fi settings.
 You will have to select OnHub’s setup name from the list of available networks followed by entering the setup code as the password.